 My process includes asking specific questions: What would Sally or Mike do should this take place?
 What does my character want?
 What does my character fear.
 And then, going into the meditative state where images appear on the screen of my mind.
 I lie down, close my eyes, ask the question--then watch and I listen.
 I open my eyes, sit at my desk, and record what I have experienced.

-Writers who inform my story-making ventures include Plato and his notions of archetype; Dicken's; the Grimm Brothers; Rabadranath Tagore; Shakespeare; Andre Dubus III; John Steinbeck and Archibald McLeish.
+Writers who have influenced my story-making ventures include Plato and his notions of archetype; Charles Dickens; Louisa May Alcott; Gene Stratton-Porter; the Grimm Brothers; Rabindranath Tagore; William Shakespeare; John Steinbeck and Archibald McLeish.

 As a writer, I force myself to look inside and to be brave enough to be honest.
 Am I congruent?
 What do I need to change in order to achieve the self-transformation I seek?
 I realize many of my faults live in my own shadow and that those faults may only reveal themselves gradually.
 But, only when I try to unmask the truth of who I am and who I might be, can I ask the same of my characters.